welcoMattic/blog/content/blog/2019-04-09-how-to-deploy-ghost-on-clevercloud.md

 ---
-templateKey: blog-post
 title: How to deploy Ghost on Clever Cloud?
 date: 2019-04-09T10:45:47.332Z
 description: >-
   Here's a step-by-step tutorial for deploying a brand new Ghost application on Clever Cloud.
 tags:
   - ghost
   - clever cloud